quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Connection closure

-QUIC connections are closed either by expiration of an idle timeout or by an explicit indication of the application that a connection should be closed (immediate close).
+QUIC connections are closed either by expiration of an idle timeout, set by connection parameters, or by an explicit indication of the application that a connection should be closed (immediate close).
 While data could still be received after the immediate close has been initiated by one endpoint (for a limited time period), the expectation